 #12: Transitioning Hair with Side Bantu Knots

 Make sure to create larger partitions if you’re doing side Bantu knots on transitioning hair, but only after conditioning well.
 You can also opt for extensions if you want a more stylish and versatile look.

 #13: Bantu Knots on Dry Hair

 The most important thing to remember when doing these fabulous knots on dry hair is to be especially careful when detangling, as dry hair can be coarse and brittle.
-Moisturize, be gentle, take your time, and it’ll be all worth it!
+Moisturize, be gentle, take your time, and your Bantu knot-out style will be all worth it!

 #14: Bantu Hairstyle on Afro Hair

 These marvelous Bantu coils are particularly trendy on short natural African-American hair.
 This is an impressive way to style your hair without damaging it with heat.

 #15: Bantu Knots For Little Girls